-- developing fine-grained semantics using MRS that can capture scope, event structures, message types, linking between syntax and semantics - incrementally increasing coverage of clause internal syntax in Korean - incorporating the use of default entries for words unknown to the Korean lexicon - testing with real-life corpora and expanding more coverage - developing a more sophisticated generator that can be used for real-life applications - developing an MT system based on deep processing grammars
+- refining the current KRG so that it can efficiently cover phenomena such as pro drop, serial verb construction, coordination and subjunction, ellipsis, wh-constructions, other semantics-related phenomena, etc. - developing fine-grained semantics using MRS that can capture scope, event structures, message types, linking between syntax and semantics - · incrementally increasing coverage of clause internal syntax in Korean - incorporating the use of default entries for words unknown to the Korean lexicon - testing with authentic corpora and expanding more coverage - developing a more sophisticated generator that can be used for real-life applications - · developing an MT system based on deep processing grammars

-6 Conclusion
+6. Conclusion

 The second phase of the KRG has been successfully included in the LOGON repository and it is now available online (http://krg.khu.ac.kr).
 It is hard to deny the fact that in building an efficient grammar, expressive accuracy has often been sacrificed in order to achieve computational tractability (Siegel 2002, Oepen et al. 2002).
 However, putting linguistic generalizations aside has brought difficulties expanding the coverage and eventually building a large scale of grammar.
 The morphological, syntactic, and semantic parsing system we have developed here with typed feature structures is an effort to solve such preexisting problems while keeping linguistic insights, thus making the Korean morphology, syntax, and semantics much simpler.

-The work described here, even though it is an on-going project, achieves welcoming coverage of major constructions that have been widely discussed in the literature as well as real-life data.
-The research presented in this paper provides robust, deep parsing results and introduces effective generation outputs too.
-We hope to have shown that the ongoing project of developing the KRG is prospective in two respects: as a means of testing linguistic hypotheses and seeking the potential to be integrated in applications which require natural language understanding, including machine translation, question-answering system, NL interfaces, and so forth.
+The work described here, even though it is an on-going project, achieves promising coverage of major constructions that have been widely discussed in the literature as well as on real-life data.
+The research presented in this paper provides robust, deep parsing results and introduces effective generation output too.
+We hope to have shown that the ongoing project of developing the KRG is prospective in two respects: as a means of testing linguistic hypotheses and seeking the potential to be integrated in applications which require natural language understanding, including machine translation, question-answering system, text summarization, and so forth.